TwilCynder/nodeCommandLine/README.md

 #### The prompt
 The prompt is by default `>`, but can be changed by modifying the commandLine.prompt property.
 If the value of commandLine.prompt is a string, it will be taken as-is, and if it's a function it will be called and its return value considered as the prompt.

+## Namespaces
+Namespaces are basically named groups of commands.
+This allows you to have multiple commands with the same name, which is very likely to happen if your application is composed of multiple modules that add commands.

 ## Logging
 Due to it heavily relying on the terminal, nodeCommandLine can badly interact with your logs.
 Specifically, if you are not careful you'll see a lot of prompts followed by a log from a completely unrealted part of your code, and the actual typing zone left without a prompt (which is not a real problem since the prompt is here only for informative or even simply aesthetic purpose).
 To avoid these problems, you simply need to call commandLine.startLogging() before using console.log() from a part of the code that's unrelated to commands (typically, an event call, or callback), and commandLine.stopLogging() after you've finished logging and you server goes back to a waiting state.